jessicat55/LIS-545-FINAL-PROJECT/README.md

 # LIS-545-FINAL-PROJECT

-This repository contains the following files:
+This repository contains the following files (other files mentioned in LIS 545 Final Report were too large for GitHub):

     arrests-latest.parquet